flexdinesh/react-render-in-browser/README.md

 ### Conditions

-The following conditions are supported as prop types are they are **case-sensitive**.
+The following conditions are supported as prop types and they are **case-sensitive**.

 #### only